Robust Confidence Intervals for a Binomial Proportion: Local Optimality and Adaptivity: Introduction

 The difference between the rates $\frac{1}{\sqrt{n}}+\epsilon$ and $\frac{1}{\sqrt{\log n}} + \frac{1}{\sqrt{\log(1/\epsilon)}}$ indicates a significant adaptation cost in the confidence interval construction.
 The Bernoulli example (\ref{eq:bern-eg}) echoes this adaptation cost.
 In fact, the adaptation cost implied by the example (\ref{eq:bern-eg}) is even more severe, and the length lower bound $0.1$ holds for an arbitrary sample size $n$.
 In comparison, the Gaussian rate (\ref{eq:GLM-rate-un}) still tends to zero as $n\rightarrow \infty$ and $\epsilon\rightarrow 0$.

 Despite the negative example (\ref{eq:bern-eg}) for the Bernoulli setting, there is still hope to solve the problem in a more interesting way for the binomial setting (\ref{eq:Binomial}).
 Indeed, the binomial distribution can be well approximated by a Gaussian as $m\rightarrow\infty$.
-We should, therefore, expect the possibility of constructing an adaptive confidence interval whose length scales as the rate (\ref{eq:GLM-rate-un}) multiplied by $\frac{1}{\sqrt{m}}$.
+We should, therefore, expect the possibility of constructing an adaptive confidence interval whose length scales as the rate (\ref{eq:GLM-rate-un}) multiplied by $\frac{1}{\sqrt{m}}$, {which shrinks polynomially with respect to $m$}.
 The main result of the paper confirms that this intuition is indeed true.
 We prove that the optimal length of a confidence interval with unknown $\epsilon$ under the setting (\ref{eq:Binomial}) scales as

-When $p$ is a constant bounded away from both $0$ and $1$, the rate (\ref{eq:main-rate-bmp}) can be simplified to $\frac{1}{\sqrt{m}}\left(\frac{1}{\sqrt{\log n}}+\frac{1}{\sqrt{\log(1/\epsilon)}}\right)+\frac{1}{m}$, which not only agrees with (\ref{eq:GLM-rate-un}) in the Gaussian setting for large $m$, but is also coherent with the impossibility example (\ref{eq:bern-eg}) in the Bernoulli setting when $m$ is small. {Moreover, the rate (\ref{eq:main-rate-bmp}) is derived under a local optimality framework for each individual $p\in[0,1]$.
-It extends the theory of \cite{luo2024adaptive} on robust confidence intervals with only worst-case optimality.} The local rate (\ref{eq:main-rate-bmp}) reflects the subtlety of the problem, especially when the parameter $p$ is close to the boundary of $[0,1]$.
+When $p$ is a constant bounded away from both $0$ and $1$, the rate (\ref{eq:main-rate-bmp}) can be simplified to $\frac{1}{\sqrt{m}}\left(\frac{1}{\sqrt{\log n}}+\frac{1}{\sqrt{\log(1/\epsilon)}}\right)+\frac{1}{m}$, which not only agrees with (\ref{eq:GLM-rate-un}) in the Gaussian setting for large $m$, but is also coherent with the impossibility example (\ref{eq:bern-eg}) in the Bernoulli setting when $m$ is small. {Moreover, the rate (\ref{eq:main-rate-bmp}) is derived under a {\it local optimality framework} for each individual $p\in[0,1]$.
+It extends the theory of \cite{luo2024adaptive} on robust confidence intervals with only worst-case optimality.} The local rate (\ref{eq:main-rate-bmp}) reflects the subtlety of the problem {--- the difficulty of interval estimation would vary across different $p$'s.
+This is particularly true} when the parameter $p$ is close to the boundary of $[0,1]$.
 In fact, the rate (\ref{eq:main-rate-bmp}) implies that adaptation to unknown $\epsilon$ is still possible even when $m=1$, i.e., the Bernoulli setting \eqref{eq:bernoulli}, as long as $p\wedge (1-p)$ tends to zero.
 This complements the important example (\ref{eq:bern-eg}).